OneupNetwork/BahaUrlPreview/README.md

 **Recent Breaking Change Info**

 - **v1.0.1**
- - add support to url that ends with image type (eg., .jpg
+  1.add support to url that ends with image type (eg., .jpg

 ### Developed By
 OneupNetwork(SolinariWu)